Properties of carbon up to 10 million kelvin from Kohn-Sham density functional theory molecular dynamics: Introduction

-In this work, we follow a different approach implemented in the novel SQDFT code~\cite{Pratapa2016,Suryanarayana2018,Sharma2020}, which is a large-scale implementation of the spectral quadrature (SQ) method~\cite{Suryanarayana2013} for $\mathcal{O}(N)$ Kohn-Sham DFT calculations.
-The SQ method formulates DFT densities, energies, forces, and stresses as spectral integrals, yielding a linearly scaling method whose cost decreases with increasing temperatures as the Fermi-Dirac distribution becomes smoother and the density matrix becomes more localized.
-This allows us to study systems at ultra-high temperatures in addition to making the method linear-scaling with the number of atoms considered.
-The SQ method extends the use of many-particle Kohn-Sham DFT-MD electronic structure simulations to temperatures and pressures where the results can be directly compared with high temperature methods such as PIMC, while also enabling the calculation of transport properties in the ultra-high temperature regime.
-Leveraging this methodology, we calculate the Hugoniot for carbon entirely based on Kohn-Sham DFT-MD from the condensed matter regime up to the warm and hot dense matter regime reaching a maximum temperature of 10~MK.
+Leveraging this methodology, we calculate the Hugoniot for carbon entirely based on Kohn-Sham DFT-MD from the condensed matter regime up to the warm and hot dense matter regime up to 10~MK.
 Additionally, we present benchmark calculations for selected EOS points in comparison to the widely-used planewave Kohn-Sham DFT codes VASP~\cite{Kresse1993a,Kresse1994,Kresse1996} and PWscf~\cite{Giannozzi2009,Giannozzi2017}, as well as the SESAME 7831 EOS and PIMC data.
-We also exploit the capabilities of SQDFT to calculate structural and ionic transport properties.
-In particular, we investigate the pair distribution function and the structure factor at an isochore that corresponds to about 3-fold compression.
-The density and temperature dependence of the diffusion coefficient is explored and we calculate the viscosity close to the maximum compression of the Hugoniot curve.
+We also calculate structural and ionic transport properties.
+In particular, we investigate the pair distribution function and the structure factor at an isochore that corresponds to approximately 3-fold compression.
+The density and temperature dependence of the diffusion coefficient is explored and we calculate the viscosity close to the maximum compression of the Hugoniot.